 At MKU, our engineers and designers have been working hard to solve these challenges.
 After various trials and successful outcomes, we are proud to introduce our most advanced range of ballistic vests for female soldiers.
 They use unique techniques and technologies to mold both, soft and hard armour, which offer near-perfect fit for women.
 Their features include:

 Our newly designed ballistic vests provide a better fitting to the body contour without compromising the performance of the armor.
 We have further redesigned outer covers to ensure a fit that compliments the body and fits perfectly.

 The highly conductive and wickable materials used in our Instavest female vets facilitate better sweat and heat management which helps reduce heat stress and provide proper ventilation to deliver physical and psychological comfort.

 Custom-fit Body Armour:

 We, at MKU, are committed to empowering women, both on and off the field.
 Our constant research gives us insights into the challenges faced by women in the Armed Forces and we are dedicated to resolving them and providing these warriors with the most protective and comfortable armor complying with NIJ/BIS standards.
 We understand that every woman’s body is different.
-MKU has developed special processed by which we are able to provide customised vests for every women soldier/officer which will not only enhance comfort but will also provide all-round coverage from fatal injuries.
+MKU has developed a special process by which we are able to provide customised vests for every women soldier/officer which will not only enhance comfort but will also provide all-around coverage from fatal injuries.